leekevinyg/edison/README.md

 - Intent engine fuzzy search powered by [fuse](https://fusejs.io/).

-To start up a development environment that runs the unloaded extension, clone the project and run:
+To start up a development environment:

+1) Ensure you have (nodejs)[https://nodejs.org/en/download/].
+2) Clone the project and run:

 * ``` npm install ```
 * ``` npm run build ```

-Then, load the project directory as an unpacked chrome extension by following the directions [here](https://developer.chrome.com/extensions/getstarted#manifest)
+3) Load the project directory as an unpacked chrome extension by following the directions [here](https://developer.chrome.com/extensions/getstarted#manifest)

 <a name="Future"></a>
 # Improving Accessibility and Future Directions